 Effective August 1, 2015, PPI purchased excess of loss reinsurance coverage in order to limit its financial exposure to large claims relating to employed physicians and surgeons.
-Under the per risk coverage, the reinsurer shall pay up to \$750,000 per loss, per insured, in excess of \$250,000 per loss, per insured.
-Under the clash coverage, the reinsurer shall pay up to \$750,000 per loss occurrence, in excess of \$250,000 per loss occurrence.
+Under the per risk coverage, the reinsurer shall pay up to \$750,000 per loss, per insured, in excess of \$250,000 per loss occurrence, in excess of \$250,000 per loss occurrence, in excess of \$250,000 per loss occurrence.
 The maximum amount recoverable for both of these coverages combined shall not exceed 40% of the subject premium or \$6,000,000, whichever is greater.
-Under the excess of \$1,000,000, per loss, per insured.
-The maximum amount recoverable for this coverage for this coverage shall not exceed \$8,000,000.
+Under the excess of limits coverage, the reinsurer shall pay up to \$4,000,000 per loss, per insured, in excess of \$1,000,000, per loss, per insured.
+The maximum amount recoverable for this coverage shall not exceed \$8,000,000.
 The reinsurance treaty provides for adjustable premiums based on ceded losses up to a stated maximum.

-The System has also purchased excess liability coverage which covers \$50,000,000 per occurrence and in aggregate in excess of the PPI coverage of \$5,000,000.
+The Hospital is also covered by excess liability coverage purchased by the System which covers \$50,000,000 per occurrence and in aggregate in excess of the PPI coverage of \$5,000,000.
 All of the risk related to this coverage has been ceded to unrelated reinsurers via a contract of reinsurance.